jimmycuadra/lita-confirmation/README.md

 Lita: This command requires confirmation.
 To confirm, send the command "confirm 636f308"
 Alice: Waiting 15 seconds...
 Alice: Lita, confirm 636f308
 Lita: 636f308 is not a valid confirmation code.
 It may have expired.
-Please run the original command agin.
+Please run the original command again.
 ```

 ## License